The Illusion of Collusion: Setting

+Finally, some algorithms will map any history (at any point in time) to a degenerate distribution, and we refer to agents using such algorithms as \textit{deterministic}.
+Our analysis begins with \textit{persistently random} bandits, then turns to \textit{greedy-in-the-limit} bandits, and concludes with \textit{deterministic} bandits.

-Many bandit learning algorithms behave in a manner that is invariant to the order in which a sequence of rewards was realized.
-We refer to such learning algorithms as being \textit{path-invariant}.
+Standard bandit learning algorithms are largely \textit{mean-based}, where a behavior policy depends on average reward values per arm.
+These algorithms exhibit a more general property of \textit{path-invariance}, behaving in a manner that is invariant to the order in which a sequence of rewards was realized.